The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Data

-where the FoV is 13.2 x 13.2 sq. arcmin and $A_{3}$ is the area of a circular region of 3" radius around ASASN-24fw.
-We find that P(X) is only 2\% which indicates that there is a high chance that the companion might not be a chance alignment.
+where the FoV is 13.2 $\times$ 13.2 sq. arcmin and $A_{3}$ is the area of a circular region of 3$\arcsec$ radius around ASASSN-24fw.
+We find that $P$($x$) is only 2\% which indicates that there is a high chance that the companion might not be a chance alignment.
 But this can be only confirmed in future by conducting follow-up campaign to study the proper motion of this faint companion.